firebase/extensions/firestore-translate-text/PREINSTALL.md

 ```
 #### Multiple languages

-Multiple translations can be defined when setting up the extension `languages` configuration.
+To translate text into multiple languages, set the `languages` parameter to a comma-separated list

-The languages are identified using ISO-639-1 codes in a comma-separated list, for example: en,es,de,fr.
-For these codes, visit the [supported languages list](https://cloud.google.com/translate/docs/languages).
+of languages, such as `en,fr,de`.
+See the [supported languages list](https://cloud.google.com/translate/docs/languages).
 `#### Additional setup

 Before installing this extension, make sure that you've [set up a Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) in your Firebase project.